js1019/PlanetaryModels/demos/README.md

 fmesh  = './output/CONST3k/CONST_1L_3k'; % note that CONST_1L_3k is the model name.
 pOrder  = 1; %(choose 1 or 2)
 ~~~
-The scaling factor is used for the vtk files and visualization only
+The scaling factor is used for visualization only
 ~~~
 scaling = 6.371*10^3; % here we use the radial of the Earth.
 ~~~